davebeyer/scenescape-doc/README.md

 * *Stage*

    The virtual screen & projector responsible for presenting a sceneshow.
-Built-in stages include the "simple" stage which is similar to a slide show for scenes and the "image map" stage for navigating among multiple scenes.
+Built-in stages include the "show" stage which is the basic sceneshow stage for scenes and the "image map" stage for navigating among multiple scenes.

 ## Example Scripts